 Double import completion

-When you invoke Import Symbol Completion Ctrl+Alt+Space twice, ReSharper adds public types and extension methods from non-references modules to the completion list.
+When you invoke Import Symbol Completion Control+Alt+Space twice, ReSharper adds public types and extension methods from non-references modules to the completion list.
 ReSharper looks for public types and extension methods in other projects within your solution as well as in all compiled assemblies that are referenced in other projects of your solution.
 The non-referenced modules are displayed in red:

 If you choose an item from a non-referenced module ReSharper adds the missing references automatically.
 By default ReSharper displays a confirmation dialog for each new reference.
 If necessary, you can disable it by clearing the Show confirmation dialog before adding reference checkbox on the page of ReSharper options.

 Double type-matching completion

 By default, ReSharper takes into account only instance methods and their return values.
 If necessary, you can also include extension methods to the list of suggestion.
 To do so, select Show extension methods in double smart completion on the page of ReSharper options.

 This feature is supported in the following languages and technologies: